fedora-copr/copr/README.md

-Now, these definitions (wired into https://pagure.io/rpkg-client) are really mind-boggling and I would recommend to just stick to the previous intutitive ones but what they allow, in the end, is that you can use the rpkg-client tool to call `rpkg srpm` for the given subpackage and it will do the right thing:
+Now, these definitions (wired into https://pagure.io/rpkg-client) are really mind-boggling and I would recommend to just stick to the previous intutitive ones but what they allow, in the end, is that you can use the rpkg-client tool to call `rpkg srpm` for a given subpackage andit will do the right thing:

 - For a packed subpackage composed of `subpkg1.spec` spec file and `subpkg1_sourcedir`source directory, it will basically just invoke: